Villahermosa: Transportation

 The city is served by several national air carriers.
-Its airport, the Carlos Rovirosa Pérez International Airport, is operated by Aeropuertos del Sureste de Mexico (ASUR) and has recently seen a significant expansion.
+Its airport, the Villahermosa International Airport, is operated by Aeropuertos del Sureste de México (ASUR) and has recently seen a significant expansion.
 This airport was the destination for the 1929 Mexicana inaugural flight.
 The city is the closest destination to the ancient Mayan ruins at Palenque.
-Airlines providing flights to/from the airport are: Aeromar, Aeromexico, United, VivaAerobus, and previously by the defunct Mexicana de Aviación and Interjet.
+Airlines providing flights to/from the airport are: Aeromar, Aeroméxico, United, Viva, and previously by the defunct Mexicana de Aviación and Interjet.